davidycliao/flaiR/README.md

-wrapper function built on top of {reticulate}, enabling you to interact directly with Python modules in R. Secondly, to facilitate more efficient use for social science research, {flairR} wraps the FlairNLP Python with three major features to extract features in a tidy and clean format using [data.table](https://cran.r-project.org/web/packages/data.table/index.html).
+wrapper function built on top of {reticulate}, enabling you to interact directly with Python modules in R. Secondly, to facilitate more efficient use for social science research, {flairR} wraps the FlairNLP Python with three major functions to extract features in a tidy and clean format using [data.table](https://cran.r-project.org/web/packages/data.table/index.html).
 The features include **part-of-speech tagging**, **transformer-based sentiment analysis**, and **named entity recognition**.